coder/docs/workspaces/editors.md

 1. [Create a workspace](getting-started.md#2-create-a-workspace) using the image you created in the previous step.

-1. Because RStudio uses an authentication model that matches to your Linux user with a home directory, whereas your image likely uses the `coder` user, we recommend making a new user for your RStudio projects.
-To do so, go to **Applications** > **Terminal** in Coder and run:
+1. **Optional.** RStudio requires authentication with a Linux user and stores all files in their home directory.
+If, from your Docker image, you're using the root user, `coder`, or a user that doesn't have a home directory or known password, then we recommend creating a new user for your RStudio projects.
+To do so, run:

    ```console
    useradd --create-home myuser     # replace myuser with your username